TheRensselaerIDEA/hao-ontology/RDF example files/README.md

-This folder prototypes how  semantically-targeted analytics (STA) framework allows for precision risk analysis.
-We give example results of an analysis that sought to discover subpopulations within NHANES for which an environmental risk factor has a significant association with increases in total cholesterol.
+This folder prototypes how the semantically-targeted analytics (STA) framework allows for precision risk analysis.
+We give example results of an analysis that sought to discover subpopulations within NHANES for which increased concentrations of environmental risk factor in blood and urine have significant associations with increases in total cholesterol.

 Four types of input cartridge: